robotframework/robotframework/doc/schema/README.rst

 These are the main elements of the XML output with descriptions of their sub-elements.
 Unless stated otherwise, all attributes are optional.
 Additionally ``rebot`` does not care of the order of the XML elements, except for the order of suite, test, and kw elements.

-Before Robot Framework 2.9 all elements were always written to output, regardless whether they had a value.
-For example a keyword that didn't have a documentation would still have an empty ``<doc>`` element.
-Starting from version 2.9 Robot Framework no longer writes empty elements to the output XML.
+Before Robot Framework 2.9 all elements and attributes were always written to output, regardless whether they had a value.
+For example, a keyword that did not have a documentation would still have an empty ``<doc>`` element and every keyword without a timeout had an empty ``timeout`` attribute.
+Starting from version 2.9 Robot Framework no longer writes empty elements or attributes to the output XML.

 robot - root element
     * ``suite`` - root element always has one suite which contains the subsuites and tests